Common City Ordinance Violations

 In an effort to better educate our residents about our city's most common ordinance violations, we have provided a list of the top seven offenses.
 This information is provided for public information purposes only.
 View the City of Robinson's Code of Ordinances for a complete description of each ordinance listed below.
 For questions or additional information, contact our office at 254-662-1415.

-Parking in the Yard - 6.4.5.a: Required, front yards shall be used only for landscaping, walkways and driveways.
+- Parking in the Yard - 6.4.5.a: Required, front yards shall be used only for landscaping, walkways

 If an owner cannot be reached by certified letter the city will do its best to handle the issue that is out of compliance, in order to preserve the health and well being of its citizens.
 This may consist of sign removal, brush removal, or mowing of property.
 There are fees associated with some of these acts, such as mowing of property.
 The minimum fine to do so is $200 and may go up depending on other activity completed at the property, such as removal of brush.
 There will be a fine accessed anytime an act is performed by the city, and liens will be placed against the property if they are not paid.

 Need help staying in compliance with city ordinances?